aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-documents/working-with-layers/_index.md

     }
 ```

-Since the 24.9 release, this feature has been updated.
+The 24.9 release has resulted in an update to this feature.

 It is possible to extract PDF layer elements and save them into a new PDF file stream: